 How would you describe an Operation Warm coat giving event?

 “It’s truly heartwarming.
 That’s probably the number one thing for me.
 It’s really amazing to see the corporate volunteers get so emotionally involved with the kids they are helping.
-They’re so excited to be giving to the kids, and that always leave the event impacted in some way.
+They’re so excited to be giving to the kids, and they always leave the event impacted in some way.
 I love seeing the kids come out of their shells.
 They may come in kind of unsure about what’s going on and by the end, they’re bursting with smiles.
 It’s inspirational to see what a small gift like a coat can do to positively impact both the volunteers and kids.”

 Who do you look up to most at Operation Warm?